 Drainage Ditches - To fill the ditch in your yard, you need to purchase the proper permit from the Public Works Department.
 Anyone not obtaining a permit will be required to put the ditch back to it's original state at the property owners cost.

 Weight Limits - Weight limits are administered to help protect the Town roads when they are susceptible to damage.
 They are used in spring and in other special situations where the roads can only hold a certain amount of weight.

-*WEIGHT LIMITS WILL BE OFF ALL TOWN ROADS STARTING FRIDAY MARCH 31, 2017*
+*WEIGHT LIMITS WILL POSTED ON TOWN ROADS STARTING MONDAY MARCH 5, 2018*